OOP vs. services for organizing business logic

 After all, if so many people feel the need for service objects, and if OOP is evidently so hard to get right, arenāt these signs that something is missing?
 Maybe that missing something is just better OOP, but in that case good OOP is hard to come by and we at least need a more accessible way to do it.

 So Iāve set out to explore the problem of organizing business logic from more angles than before, using the resources listed below.
-These lists are excerpted from my āLearning Rubyā road map which I often update, so you may want to find these lists there if this post is old at the time of your reading it.
-The sections corresponding to the lists below are, at the time of writing, āRails architectureā and āRails codebasesā.
+Some of these resources are taken from my āLearn Rubyā road map, in particular the sections āRails architectureā and āRails codebases to studyā

 - Maintainable Rails (book), which uses gems that are part of the Hanami ecosystem.